How SANDMEN Relates to

 Most historians believe Sandeman influenced Campbell greatly, although Campbell dropped predeterminism as the basis for his "bare faith" as "saving faith" version of the heresy because he was an Arminian.
 Campbell made regeneration a metaphysical de facto result of "bare faith" and water baptism.

-When a minister educated in Scottish Common Sense Reality changed the BEST system to the BIST system in the Inquiry Room after the Civil War, they used the same rational as Campbell, that is, belief in Salvation Scriptures is evidence of saving faith.
+When ministers educated in Scottish Common Sense Reality changed the BEST system to the BIST system in the Inquiry Room after the Civil War, they used the same rational as Campbell, that is, belief in Salvation Scriptures is evidence of saving faith.
 They made regeneration a metaphysical de facto result of "bare faith" in scripture (without Campbell's water baptism).

 1) SANDMEN BUILD THEIR HOUSE UPON THE SAND OF "FAITH IN YOUR FAITH", THAT SAVING FAITH IS BELIEVING SCRIPTURE AS APPOSED TO THE ORTHODOX VIEW OF BUILDING YOUR HOUSE UPON THE ROCK OF HEARING AND DOING AND EVALUATING YOUR CONSTRUCTION BASED ON WHAT SCRIPTURE SAYS, NOT YOUR SUPPOSED BELIEF IN IT.